-[Hong Kong] Desserts in Hong Kong are generally divided into two different categories.
+[The following is a previous review of the dessert shop] Desserts in Hong Kong are generally divided into two different categories.

 You have the so-called old-school treats from Gai Gai Dessert 佳佳甜品, Fook Yuen 福元湯圓, Kai Kee Desserts 佳記甜品, and the newer desserts which you can find here at Cong Sao Star Dessert 聰嫂星級甜品 and Honeymoon Dessert.